stefan-wuensch/tmp/README.md

 **Edit the file `hosts.cfg` and add a new `define host` stanza.**

 This is an example Nagios Host object.
-This defines the RDS Instance with the example values we used previously:
+This defines the RDS Instance with the example values we used previously.
+You can copy & paste this text block if you like:
 ```
 define host {
 	use					aws-host-active-check